lunfardo314/lunfardo314.github.io/overview/consensus.md

 </p>

 ### Conflict resolution
+Tl;dr: double-spend (conflict) in the UTXO ledger effectively means fork of the ledger state, two conflicting ledger states.
+Cooperative consensus resolves conflicts by choosing preferred ledger state while orphaning conflicting ones.

+Transactions in the distributed UTXO tangle can conflict for various reasons and it is a common occurrence on the UTXO tangle.
 Ledger cannot contain conflicting transactions of double-spends of any output.
-This rule is enforced by the node whenever it adds a new transaction to the UTXO tangle, ensuring that the past cone of every vertex in the UTXO tangle DAG remains conflict-free.

-However, transactions on the UTXO tangle can conflict for various reasons.
-Sequencer transactions that conflict cannot be integrated into the past cone of new transactions, which is a common occurrence on the UTXO tangle.
+Conflicts cannot be consolidated int the past cone of a vertex, each past cone in the UTXO tangle is  conflict-free.

-Double-spending effectively forks the ledger into incompatible versions.

-How does the *biggest ledger coverage rule* handles these situations?
-We cannot allow situations where a sequencer **Blue** cannot proceed with increased ledger coverage simply because both **Blue** and another sequencer, **Green**, accidentally spent the same output in their past cones.
+How does the *biggest ledger coverage rule* handles conflict situations?
+E.g. we cannot allow situations where sequencer **Blue** (see picture) cannot proceed with increased ledger coverage simply because both **Blue** and another sequencer, **Green**, accidentally spent the same output in their past cones.
 This scenario would make the system vulnerable to attacks.

 <p style="text-align:center;"><img src="../static/img/conflict1.png">
 </p>